Singleton, New South Wales: Economy

 Major industries near Singleton include coal mining, electricity generation, light industry, vineyards, horse breeding and cattle production.
 Dairying was once a mainstay in the area, but has declined.

 The largest employment industry is coal mining, which employs 24 percent of the town's workforce.
 Defence is the second largest employer with almost 4 percent of the workforce.

 Lone Pine Barracks is located 8 km south of Singleton.

 Media

 Print

 The Singleton Argus is a bi-weekly newspaper which was established in 1874.
-It is currently owned and published by Fairfax Media.
-The weekly newspaper that serves Singleton and the Hunter Valley is The Hunter Valley News, which, along with the Newcastle Herald newspaper (daily, except Sundays), is published by Fairfax Media.
+It is currently owned and published by Australian Community Media.
+The weekly newspaper that serves Singleton and the Hunter Valley is The Hunter Valley News, which, along with the Newcastle Herald newspaper (daily, except Sundays), is published by Australian Community Media.

 The Hunter River Times was established in 2020 and provides news for the surrounding Singleton area.

 Radio

 Radio stations serving both Newcastle and the Hunter Valley can be received in Singleton.